 Meat also contains natural juices and flavors that can be lost through the washing process.
 By washing meat, you may be compromising its taste and texture, resulting in a less enjoyable meal.

-See also How long do you cook turkey drumsticks
+See also How to cook purple cauliflower

 Furthermore, the heat from cooking is sufficient to kill any bacteria present on the meat’s surface.
 As long as you handle and cook the meat properly, the risk of foodborne illnesses is significantly reduced.